Important dates

 Fellows may submit a proposal that examines any aspect of polycystic kidney disease biology.
 Applicants must:

-2. May not have completed the equivalent of more than four years of research training (excluding clinical training) after completion of the M.D. (or equivalent) or postdoctoral research training after the Ph.D. at the time the award begins.
-This does not include medical leave or FMLA.
+• May not have completed the equivalent of more than five years of research or post-doctoral training (excluding clinical training) after completion of M.D. or Ph.D. training at the time the award begins This does not include parental leave or FMLA.

-3. Complete research under the direction of a mentor.
+• Complete research under the direction of a primary mentor and/or mentoring team.

-4. Not hold another full fellowship award although institutional supplemental support is acceptable.
+• Not hold another full fellowship award although internal institutional supplemental support is acceptable.

 The Award of $70,000 per year will be provided for two years (grant total of $140,000).